 - Grade III: cancer cells present as very abnormal and grow quickly.
 This is also known as a high-grade tumour.

-- Once your tumour has been staged and graded, your doctor may recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+- Once your tumour has been staged and graded, your doctor may recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 They will then discuss the most appropriate course of treatment for you.

 Treatment is dependent on several factors, including location, stage of disease and overall health.